-There is probably no single misapplied concept by inexperienced tax attorneys than the Kovel Agreement.
+There is probably no single concept that is misapplied by inexperienced tax attorneys more than the Kovel Agreement.
 A Kovel Agreement is used for the very limited purpose of a situation in which an Attorney (typically not a tax attorney) requires assistance from an accountant in order for the attorney to provide legal advice to the client.
 There is absolutely no protection for tax return preparation under a Kovel Letter.
 Some inexperienced attorneys go so far as to issuing Kovel Agreements to accountants/clients under the guise that the communications involving tax return preparation will be covered since the attorney issued the CPA or other accountant a Kovel.

 Tax Return Preparation & Attorney-Client Privilege

 How can it be — when it is literally prepared in order to be submitted to the US Government.
 In other words, there is no expectation that a tax return that a person submits to the IRS is private or confidential — since it is literally prepared for submission to the US Government (e.g, publication to a 3rd party).

 But, the information contained on the tax return and the legal information that underlies the tax return are not the same thing.

 Here is the difference between talking to an Attorney vs CPA/Tax Accountant on tax matters: